Should New Hampshire require parental notification of a minor's abortion?

 In addition, opposition for the bill came from physician and former Sen. James Squires: “The bill inserts government deeply into family matters.”

-And the NH Medical Society said the bill conflicts with the patient-doctor relationship and with privacy rights.
+The NH Medical Society also said the bill conflicts with the patient-doctor relationship and with privacy rights.

-In May 2012, HB 1723, which made some technical corrections to the new parental-notification law, was signed into law.
+In May 2012 then-Gov. John Lynch signed HB 1723, which made technical corrections to the new parental-notification law.